cephascard0207/LendAPaw_app/README.md

 ## Acknowledgments

 - Thanks to Thunkable for providing a platform to build the app.
-- Special thanks to all contributors and users of "Lend a Paw".
+- Special thanks to all contributors and test users of "Lend a Paw" app.

----

-Feel free to update any sections or add more information as necessary!